(Updated Oct. 20, 2016)

-Jason Motte may become the first Cardinals pitcher since the 19th century to record all of the team’s saves in one season.
+Jason Motte became the first Cardinals pitcher since the 19th century to record all of the team’s saves in one season.

-Since the save rule officially was adopted by the major leagues for the 1969 season, no Cardinals team has had one pitcher account for all of its saves in one year.
+Since the save rule officially was adopted by the major leagues for the 1969 season, no Cardinals team had had one pitcher account for all of its saves in one year until Motte in 2012.

-The last time a Cardinals team came closest to having one pitcher account for all of its single-season saves was in 1995.
-That year, Tom Henke, in his last big-league season, had 36 saves and rookie T. J. Mathews had two.
+Before 2012, the last time a Cardinals team came closest to having one pitcher account for all of its single-season saves was in 1995.
+That year, Tom Henke had 36 saves and rookie T. J. Mathews had two.

 In his lone Cardinals season, Henke, 36, became the seventh big-league pitcher to achieve 300 career saves when he held off the Braves in a 4-3 Cardinals victory on Aug.
 18, 1995, at St. Louis.
 Boxscore